timsuchanek/prisma2-example/docs/photon/api.md

 ##### Select exclusively via `select`

-In this example, we're using `select` to exclusivly select the `name` field of the returned `User` object:
+In this example, we're using `select` to exclusively select the `name` field of the returned `User` object:

 ```ts
 const result = await photon.users.findOne({